 The first presentation was given by Ms. Lynn Walsh, Office for Marriage & Family of UPF and co-chair of UN NGO Committee on the Family in New York.
-She mentioned the consistent failure to include the relationship to raise a child.
-Although we must be compassionate of those who live together, they have fallen for a counterfeit- unintentionally.
+She mentioned the consistent failure to include the

 Mr. Richard Kane, founder and CEO of Marriage Week International, spoke about his NGO's work to make couples' relationships "intentional" through the instrument of marriage.
 It is the best